Fountain of Youth (film): Production

 It was announced in March 2023 that Dexter Fletcher was set to direct the film, with a screenplay by James Vanderbilt.

 In January 2024, Fletcher had since departed the project, with Guy Ritchie now set to direct, with John Krasinski and Natalie Portman cast to star.
 Principal photography was expected to begin in early 2024.
 Domhnall Gleeson and Eiza González also joined the cast that month, with Laz Alonso joining in February.
 Arian Moayed and Carmen Ejogo would be added in March.

 Filming took place at Warner Bros.
 Studios, Leavesden in Hertfordshire, England.
-It began in Bangkok in February 2024, followed by Vienna in March, and Liverpool in May, and finally in Cairo, Egypt.
+It began in Bangkok in February 2024, followed by Vienna in March, and Liverpool in May, and finally in Cairo in July 2024.
 The movie was officially wrapped in October 2024.

 Release

 Fountain of Youth released on Apple TV+ on May 23, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 24 critics, indicating "mixed or average" reviews.

-Reviewing the film for The Guardian, Ryan Gibley awarded it two stars out of a possible five, describing it as a "soulless business-class yarn" and a "hodgepodge of plundered elements (which) adds up to nothing more than Indiana Bourne and the Thomas Crown Da Vinci Code", and summarising it as "derivative and uninspired".
+Reviewing the film for The Guardian, Ryan Gibley awarded it two stars out of a possible five, describing it, as a "soulless business-class yarn" and a "hodgepodge of plundered elements (which) adds up to nothing more than Indiana Bourne and the Thomas Crown Da Vinci Code", and summarising it as "derivative and uninspired".